ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 #####  2.7 Re-apply permissions and update composer

 Since writable directories and files have been replaced / copied, their permissions might have changed.
-Re-apply permissions as explained in [the installation instructions](../getting_started/install_manually.md#setup-folder-rights).
+You need to re-apply them.

 When that is done, execute the following to update and install all packages from within `<new-ez-root>`: